Trust Executive, The Alan & Babette Sainsbury Charitable Fund / The Headley Trust (international grant-making categories)

 3. Purpose of this role

-The Jerusalem Trust Executive is one of 14 senior specialist staff across SFCT with many years of experience in their field.
-They are responsible for presenting attractive, relevant and thoughtful grant proposals to their trustees, and for ensuring that the grants awarded deliver what they promise.
+This role is one of 14 specialist posts at SFCT held by professional grant-makers with many years of experience in their field.
+They are responsible for presenting attractive and relevant grant proposals to their trustees, and for ensuring that the grants awarded deliver what they promise.

 4. Position in organisation

-The Trust Executive reports to Alan Bookbinder, the SFCT Director, and currently manages two members of staff.
+The Trust Executive reports to the SFCT Director, and co-manages one P.A.

-The successful candidate needs to demonstrate extensive knowledge, contacts and experience of working in the trust’s priority areas, with a deep understanding of and empathy for Christianity and its different denominations.
+The successful candidate needs to demonstrate extensive knowledge, contacts and experience of working in the international charity sector, including one or more of sub-Saharan Africa, south eastern Europe and Israel.
 We are looking for evidence of:

-- High quality and sustained experience working in areas of Christian activity relevant to Jerusalem’s work.
+- High quality and extensive experience (5-10 years) working in areas of the trusts’ work;

 - Excellent judgement and a high level of integrity;